Floer theory for the variation operator of an isolated singularity: Variation operator via the closed-open map

-Moreover, $\Phi$ and $\Phi_L$ are isomorphisms on cohomologies. \end{thm} The vertical homomorphisms in Theorem \ref{thm: PSS CO diagram} are versions of PSS homomorphisms, or more precisely, their local inverses.
-We can ignore the twist by $\rho$ since it is an identity along neighborhood $U$.
+Moreover, $\Phi$ and $\Phi_L$ are quasi-isomorphisms. \end{thm} The vertical homomorphisms in Theorem \ref{thm: PSS CO diagram} are versions of PSS homomorphisms, or more precisely, their local inverses.
+We can ignore the twist by $\rho$ since $U \subset \mathrm{Fix}(\rho)$.
 At the level of cochains,

-is defined as follows: consider the following data on a cylinder. \begin{itemize} \item A regular Floer datum $(H_{\delta_1}, J)$ for $\rho^{-1}$, and \item a sub-closed one form as $\alpha = a(s)dt$, where $a(s)$ is a smooth function only depending on $s$-coordinate decreasing from $1$ to $0$. \end{itemize} Then we define
+is defined as follows: consider the following data on a cylinder. \begin{itemize} \item A regular Floer datum $(H_{\delta_1}, J)$ for $\rho^{-1}$, and \item a sub-closed one form $\alpha = a(s)dt$, where $a(s)$ is a smooth function only depending on $s$-coordinate decreasing from $1$ to $0$. \end{itemize} Then we define